-While the original material quotes baby Jesus saying: “Verily, I am Jesus, the Son of God, the Word which thou hast borne…” Muhammad altered the legend and the words of Jesus to suit his own teachings.
+While the original material quotes baby Jesus saying: “Verily, I am Jesus, the Son of God, the Word which thou hast borne…” Muhammad alters the legend and the words of Jesus to suit his own teachings.
 Thus he makes Christ deny His deity, follow his own ideas of prophethood (“he has given me the book”) and Islamic rites (salat, zakat).
-The “Jesus” of the Quran is a product of Muhammad’s wild imaginations.
+Indeed, the “Jesus” of the Quran is a product of Muhammad’s wild imaginations.

 2. “It is Allah who is my Lord and your Lord; Then worship Him.
 This is a Way that is straight.”
 (3:51)

-Muhammad claimed to preach one God, receive a book from Him and do good.
-He termed his brand of beliefs, the straight path.
-His Quranic narratives attempts to put back these ideas into the mouths of Biblical prophets and the Lord Jesus.
-He changed Biblical characters into Arabs and switched the scenery of Biblical events to Arabia!
+Muhammad claimed to preach one God and receive a book from Him.
+He termed his brand of beliefs, ‘the straight path.’
+His Quranic narratives attempt to put back these ideas into the mouths of Bible characters and the Lord Jesus.
+He changed Biblical patriarchs and prophets into Arabs and switched the scenery of Biblical events to Arabia!

-Yet the Quran says nothing about the old Jewish prophets’ prophecies of the coming Messiah, the sacrificial system of the Old Covenant or the New Covenant.
-By putting vague words like “straight path” into the mouths of Bible characters, Muhammad was redacting them into 7th century Muslims, but he missed a simple fact: Jesus is the Straight Path, not a set of beliefs, and Christians who have faith in Him are on the straight path (Jh 14:6).
+The Quran says nothing about the old Jewish prophets’ prophecies of the coming Messiah, the sacrificial system of the Old Covenant and the New Covenant.
+By putting vague words like “straight path” into the mouths of Bible characters, Muhammad was redacting them into 7th century Muslims, but he missed a simple fact: Jesus is the Straight Path, not a set of beliefs, and Christians who have faith in Him are on the straight path (Jn.
+14:6).
 They don’t have to pray daily to Allah to guide them to a “straight path” like Muslims do.

 3. “When Jesus found unbelief on their part He said: ‘Who will be my helpers to [the work of] Allah?
 Said the Disciples: ‘We are Allah’s helpers we believe in Allah, and do you bear witness that we are Muslims.”
 (3:52)

-Interestingly, this is the only place where Jesus’ disciples are mentioned in the Quran.
+Interestingly, this is about the only place Jesus’ disciples are mentioned in the Quran.
 Apart from its fraudulent statements, the book says nothing about Christ’s teachings or parables (while the Bible records over 43 parables).
-It says nothing about his verbal confrontation with the Jewish religious leaders but little about His miracles.
+It says nothing about his verbal confrontation with the Jewish religious leaders and rather little about His miracles.
 It takes a level of blindness to say the Quranic account is superior to the Bible.

 If Muslims maintain that Jesus did create live birds from clay, then they must also agree that He certainly has the power to create, which only God has.
 Life can only come from God, and since Jesus created the birds the same way God created Adam from dust, then Jesus is one with God.